Guidelines for Including Gender Equity in Diversity Action Plans

 For further information about how gender related concerns can be addressed within departments, colleges and other administrative units, please contact a member of the President’s Commission on the Status of Women Strategic Planning Committee.

-2012 workshop and presentation on advancing women's careers via mentoring and sponsorship: A review of the "take-home" messages by OSU's Barb Bond, Director of Post-Doctoral Programs in the Graduate School.
+2012 workshop and presentation on advancing women's careers via mentoring and sponsorship: A review of the "take-home" messages (PDF) by OSU's Barb Bond, Director of Post-Doctoral Programs in the Graduate School.

 Oregon State University understands that you have many facets to your life, including personal, professional and academic demands.
 This website offers information and resources to assist you in balancing the daily demands and opportunities of your life, whether you are a student, faculty or staff member.

-Office of Human Resources: 737-8302
+Office of Human Resources: 541-737-8302

 The OSU Association of Office Professionals (AOP) exists to foster awareness, excellence, and professionalism in the ranks of office personnel.
 To reach these goals, AOP provides professional development seminars and workshops, organizes monthly luncheons, and sponsors scholarships for deserving undergraduate students.

 Student Health Services delivers services to students with the following tenet in mind: new and more complex contemporary women's health issues require individually tailored medical care designed to empower women in meeting their medical needs.